To request library instruction for a course

 Research and instruction librarians are committed to a collaborative program that complements classroom instruction and responds to the informational needs of students.
 We work with faculty to promote the development of their students’ critical thinking and research skills.
 See About Course-related Instruction for more information.

 - 417:001 Library Research in Context: Find the Good Stuff Fast.
 Single-credit librarian-taught course.
 The fundamental goal of the course is to help students build and develop critical thinking and research skills for academic life and beyond.
 Subject-specific, librarians present each course using in-class activities and assignments and class discussion.

-Single-credit librarian-taught course.
-This course is designed to complement International Programs majors’ Creating a Proposal for Intl Research to help students prepare for an academic research paper.
-Working with a research librarian, students will acquire new skills and experience for their papers.
-The class will feature small group activities and an individual research consultation with the instructor.
-Students will develop a familiarity with a variety of research and popular materials, become experts in at least one academic research database, and enhance their critical thinking skills.
+This course will help students prepare for an academic research paper and succeed in upper-level courses throughout the curriculum.
+By working with a research librarian, students will gain new skills and experience as they solve information-related problems.
+The class will feature small group activities, short student presentations, and an individual research consultation with the instructor.
+Students will develop a familiarity with a variety of research and popular materials, become experts in at least one academic research database, and enhance their critical thinking skills during the 8-week session.

 - See also Registrar General Catalog.